Chernov95/Molar-Mass-Calculator/README.md

 ## Description

-- This calculator computes the total molar mass and mass percent of any element or compound.
+- This calculator computes the total molar mass and mass percent of any element or compound

-- The calculator will recognize any entered formulas including organic compounds
+- The calculator will recognize any entered formulas including organic compounds.
+For example: H2SO4, Fe(OH)3, CH3COOH, etc.

 - This application is adapted for iPhone, iPad and AppleWatch